 Maintain a list of groceries you’ll need for the week, including perishables and other foods that need replenishing.
 Think about whether keeping a list on your cell phone, a notepad, or a white board in your kitchen will work best for you.

 And don’t forget to keep track of recipes that sound good to you as well as ones you’ve had success cooking and serving.
 This will help make meal planning in the future even easier.

 Get foods into the house

-Set aside time once a week to go grocery shopping, and don’t forget your grocery list!
-Remember that each time you shop, you’ll become more efficient as you become increasingly familiar with a store or website’s layout and offerings.
+Set aside time once a week, or whenever works best for you, to go grocery shopping, and don’t forget your grocery list (and maybe even those re-usable bags)!
+Remember that each time you shop, you’ll become more efficient as you become increasingly familiar with a store’s layout and offerings.

 Keep your kitchen stocked with healthy foods

 Think about the foods that your family enjoys and eats most often.
 Which herbs and seasonings, proteins, grains, and produce get the most use in your household.
 With these foods in mind, here is the general timeline of how often foods may need to be purchased, depending on how fast you go through them in your home.

 Highly perishable foods, such as those below, may need to be purchased weekly (or more frequently):